tompidev/fontawesome-helper/README.md

 * more than 650 icons by the core lineawesome.css file of Bludit
 * clickable icons in a Modal window
 * a "one click copy" feature which will help you to copy the HTML formatted icon code to the clipboard
+* :new: search box to find an icon
+* :new: icon size chooser

 ### Languages available